Did you Know? List of Interesting Facts about Seminole Indians

 - Fact 22 - 1832-1839 - Removal of the Seminole, Cherokee, Chickasaw, Choctaw and Creek Indians, known as the "Five Civilized Tribes", to Indian Territory

 - Fact 23 - Food: Men hunted turkeys, deer, small game and fish.
 As farmers crops were produced for corn, beans, squash and sunflower seeds.
 Crops, meat and fish were supplemented by nuts, berries and fruits

 - Fact 24 - The Seminole of Florida call themselves the "Unconquered People."

-We have included a selection of trivia and interesting facts about Seminole Native Americans which we hope will be of help with homework.
+We have included a selection of trivia and interesting facts about Seminole Indians which we hope will be of help with homework.
 Most of these interesting facts about Seminole Indians are quite amazing and some are little known pieces of trivia!
-Many of these interesting and random pieces of information and fun facts about Seminole Native Americans and info will help you increase your knowledge on the subject of Seminole Native Americans.
+Many of these interesting and random pieces of information and fun facts about Seminole Indians and info will help you increase your knowledge on the subject of Seminole Indians.